 Whiplash Injuries After Car Accidents

-Whiplash Injuries After Car AccidentsWhiplash injuries occur when the neck and head are suddenly and forcefully flung backward and forward.
+Whiplash After Car AccidentsWhiplash injuries occur when the neck and head are suddenly and forcefully flung backward and forward.
 This type of injury commonly results from rear-end automobile collisions, but can also occur in other types of accidents, such as sports injuries or physical assaults.
 The rapid movements cause the cervical spine to move beyond its normal range of motion, straining the neck muscles and ligaments.

 How do whiplash injuries happen?